ddc-java-21/crossfyre/docs/index.md

 ## Summary

-  CrossFyre is a crossword-puzzle generator app for Android that allows users to work on a daily generated cross word puzzle of a specific day.
+  CrossFyre is a crossword-puzzle generator app for Android that allows users to work on a daily generated cross-word puzzle of a specific day.
 Its hallmark feature is its randomly generated puzzle that creates a unique puzzle every day.
 It uses a couple public API's to retrieve words and definitions to serve as the answer banks for the puzzles.
 By having a login system, it allows users to leave and comeback to play a puzzle whenever they feel like it.
 So whether they're looking for a